 Freedom House (2010) Freedom in the World Country Reports: Jordan, online edition, http://www.freedomhouse.org/template.cfm?page=22&year=2010&country=7849 (accessed 21 February 2011)

-International Labour Organization (ILO) (2009) Database of Conditions of Work and Employment Laws, http://www.ilo.org/dyn/travail/travmain.sectionReport1?p_lang=en&p_countries=JO&p_sc_id=2000&p_year=2011&p_structure=3 (accessed 26 August 2013)
+International Labour Organization (ILO) (2011) Database of Conditions of Work and Employment Laws: Jordan, http://www.ilo.org/dyn/travail/travmain.sectionReport1?p_lang=en&p_countries=JO&p_sc_id=2000&p_year=2011&p_structure=3 (accessed 26 August 2013)

 Japan International Cooperation Agency (JICA) (2009) ‘Jordan: Country Gender Profile’, JICA, Amman